 - Next time you feel stressed think about how this heightened state might be helpful.
-Perhaps it is the adrenaline that will help you complete the task faster, or the alertness that comes from breathing rapidly that can help you focus more clearly.
+Perhaps it is the adrenaline that will help you complete the task faster.
+Or the alertness that can help you focus more clearly.

-- Try thinking of it as a helpful signal that you might want to switch your thoughts.
-Often when we feel anxious to the point of overwhelm it is because we are thinking too far in to the future.
-By bringing your thoughts back to the present and focusing on one simple thing you can do that will move things forward the overwhelm paralysis will lift like a fog.
+- Try thinking of it as a helpful signal.
+Often when we feel anxious to the point of overwhelm because we are thinking too far into the future.
+When you bring your thoughts back to the present and focusing on one thing you overcome that feeling of paralysis.

 - Imagine the possibilities!
 If your mind is that powerful that it can alter your body’s response at a physical level just through what you believe about stress, imagine how you can positively affect your overall health by thinking positively.
 For inspiration check out Dr. Bali and Dr. Christiane Northrup.